urbaman/HomeLab/Proxmox/Cloud-init.md

 Do it.

-## Create script to run at first boot, to customize postfix and other mail settings to the new desired settings
+## Create script to run at new template creation, to customize postfix and other mail settings to the new desired settings (mailto)

 ```bash
 nano /usr/sbin/mailcustomize